karldreta/Calculator-OdinProject/README.md

 # Calculator: Odin Project

-## The Final Foundations Solution
+## The Final Solution (Foundations): [Calculator](https://www.theodinproject.com/lessons/foundations-calculator)

 "Just gimme yo numbers and I'll Calc U Later."

 ### [See Live Preview](https://karldreta.github.io/calculator-odinProject/)

-#### In this project, I synthesize everything I learned about HTML, CSS, and JavaScript to create a calculator from scratch.
+#### In this project, I will synthesize everything I learned about HTML, CSS, and JavaScript to create a calculator from scratch.

 ## Finished: 8 MAY 2024
 "Whoaaah, That was hard."